thexerocouk/thexerocouk.github.io/_posts/2014-06-07-conscan-updated.md

 author: TheXero
 categories: blog
 description: A quick update for a couple of newly implemented features into the ConScan Concrete5 black-box vulnerability scanner.
 excerpt: Its been a while since an update to conscan has been made since it’s initial release last October.
-The new update introduces two new features Username disclosureSingle threaded account brute-forcing...
+The new update introduces two new features Username disclosure Single threaded account brute-forcing...
 tags: [conscan, concrete5, tool, python, blog]
 ---